mjsamberg/courses/courses/dlprograms/funding/5_grants.md

 course: "dlprograms"
 unit: 6
 ---
-All grants, regardless of whether a block grant or a competitive grant, have a few components in common:
+Almost all grants, with exception of discretionary grants, have a few components in common:
 * Grants almost always involve require a specific project or action to be executed and the project needs to be thoroughly documented and reviewed.
 * Grants require very detailed budgets and have very strict rules about how funding can be spent.
 Some grants, like EC funding and Title I funding are very broad in what funding can be used for, but funding must be used to serve targeted populations.
 * All grants involve compliance monitoring, reporting, data collection, and demonstration that the funds have been used to support the project and improve the outcomes specified in the project plan.